developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/samples/multibarcode1/index.md

 ---

 ##Overview
-The EMDK for Android is used when you wish to handle all barcode scanning entirely in Java using [Barcode/Scanning APIs](/emdk-for-android/6-8/api) introduced in EMDK V3.0.
+This sample demonstrates simultaneous scanning of multiple barcodes using new capabilities in the Barcode API [Barcode/Scanning APIs](/emdk-for-android/6-8/api) introduced with EMDK for Android 6.8.
 These APIs work independently of any [Data Capture profiles](/emdk-for-android/6-8/mx/data-capture/barcode).

 The available actions in the [Barcode/Scanning API](/emdk-for-android/6-8/api) are: